 Dr. Carman said that since international students bring in more money, there needs to be more activities with international contacts and agencies.
 The OIAP may be able to assist faculty with establishing relationships with other international regions.

 Dr. Masood pointed out that there appears to be a lack of information sharing between departments.
 Varying information is sometimes communicated to students.
-There is need to developed a departmental network among departments involved in admitting and enrolling students into programs.
+There is need to develop a departmental network among departments involved in admitting and enrolling students into programs.

 Dr. Crawford communicated that faculty have always been involved in marketing.
 However, those efforts have not been fully highlighted at the university level.